QiZhou1996/a-bike-sharing-business-analysis-project/README.md

 *(Figure 7: Q5 - User Age vs. Trip Duration)*

 ## Conclusion and Business Recommendations:
 <p>This project leverages descriptive analysis to understand how the NY Citi bike-sharing program operates, plus its customer behaviour, thus providing specific solutions for upgrading the business strategy.
 The raw dataset contains 20,400 records, spanning three months from January 1 to March 31, 2017.
-After data cleaning, the dataset retains 16,843 records.
-According to the cleaned data, there are 50 starting stations, and the average number of services provided by the stations over these three months is 337.
+After data cleaning, the dataset retains 16,843 records. </p>
+<p>According to the cleaned data, there are 50 starting stations, and the average number of services provided by the stations over these three months is 337.
 However, four stations - Grove St PATH, Exchange Place, Sip Ave, and Hamilton Park - each provide over 1,000 times of service.
 Therefore, these stations should be supplied with sufficient bikes promptly to meet this high demand.
 Additionally, more than 80% of customers are subscribers, primarily aged between 25 and 54, who are accustomed to renting bikes for ten-minute short rides during workdays.
 Thus, the business strategy should focus on retaining these customers through subscriber benefits and improved riding experiences.</p>
 <p>Ultimately, this analysis provides clear and data-driven insights:</p>

 #### 1 - Optimize Station Supply
-: Ensure top-performing stations like Grove St PATH are consistently stocked with bikes to meet high demand.
+Ensuring top-performing stations like Grove St PATH are consistently stocked with bikes to meet high demand.
 #### 2 - Target Core Demographics
-: Focus marketing efforts on the 25-54 age group, as they represent the largest and most active customer base.
+Marketing efforts should target on the 25-54 age group, as they represent the largest and most active customer base.
 #### 3 - Enhance Subscriber Benefits
-: Since subscribers make up over 80% of users, focus on improving their workday riding experience and maintaining a high level of satisfaction.
+Since subscribers make up over 80% of users, it is essential to improve their workday riding experience and maintain a high level of satisfaction.
 #### 4 - Boost Weekend Rentals
-: Develop promotions or special offerings specifically for weekends to attract and convert one-time users into regular customers.
+Promotions or special offerings are to be developed specifically for weekends to attract and convert one-time users into regular customers.
 #### 5 - Focus on the "10-Minute Ride"
-: The majority of trips are short, so operational improvements and bike maintenance should prioritize efficiency and convenience for these quick rides.
+The majority of trips are short, so operational improvements and bike maintenance should prioritize efficiency and convenience for these quick rides.

 ## Acknowledgements:
 [1] Thanks to the CareerFoundry Data Analytics for Beginners Course.
 For details, please see careerfoundry.com